Top 10 Tips to Being Funny When You Speak

 At this point, people automatically assume that the third statement will reinforce the first two.
 But that’s where my running joke comes in.

-This is called the rule of three (listing things in groups of three to make a more dramatic impact).
+This is referred to as the Rule of Three: listing things in groups of three to make a more dramatic impact.
 Great comedians and speakers use this all the time.
-Think “friends, romans, countrymen”, “good, bad, ugly”, “Just do it.”
+Think “friends, romans, countrymen,” “good, bad, ugly”,“ and just do it.”
 Next time you see a video from your favorite comedian, make sure to look out for the rule of three!
 The person on stage will likely find a funny and creative way to inject humor (it’s the best medicine) by diverting people’s attention and then landing the punchline.

-Here’s the much awaited list of tricks that will make a big difference in your humor confidence
+Here’s the much awaited list of tricks that will make a big difference in your humor confidence.
+These nine simple tips will bring your comedy to the next level.

-Tip #1: Build a reservoir of personal funny stories from past experiences and experiment with the delivery around telling jokes.
+1. Build a reservoir of personal funny stories from past experiences.

 Don’t be afraid to use slang, colloquialisms, or funny voices when you’re speaking.
 This helps keep the energy up and makes people more likely to pay attention to what you have to say.
 Family reunions, comedy podcasts, real life interactions can all be great sources of inspiration here.